A First Encounter with SIESTA

 To run SIESTA via command line, you just need to do

 You will see that a lot of output files are generated in the simulation directory.
-We will begin by having a look at the main output file, ch4.out.
+We will begin by having a look at the main output file, ch4.out (or any name that you gave to the standard output).

 Take a look at ch4.out once the program has finished.
 The file contains a human-readable account of the doings of SIESTA for this calculation: